Linear realization of SU(3) parity doublet model for octet baryons with bad diquark: Summary and Discussion

 \section{Summary and Discussion}

 In this work, we have developed a linear $SU(3)_L \times SU(3)_R$ parity doublet model that successfully describes the octet baryon mass spectrum.
-Our approach makes several key contributions to understanding baryon structure within the chiral symmetry framework.
+In the context of SU(2) chiral symmetry, Ref.~\cite{Jido:1999hd} proposed a quartet scheme where $\Delta_\pm$ and $N^*_\pm$ with even and odd parity form a chiral multiplet in the $(1, \frac{1}{2}) \oplus (\frac{1}{2}, 1)$ representation.
+Using the mirror assignment, they derived parameter-free mass relations among the quartet members, which were shown to be well satisfied by observed resonances with spin $J = \frac{1}{2}, \frac{3}{2}, \frac{5}{2}$.
+Their work demonstrated that chiral symmetry provides meaningful constraints on excited baryon spectra and established the theoretical foundation for studying parity doubling beyond the ground-state nucleon.
+The present work extends this approach to the three-flavor sector.

-First, we demonstrated through systematic analysis why specific chiral representations are necessary for reproducing the correct baryon mass hierarchy.
+Through systematic analysis, we demonstrated why specific chiral representations are necessary for reproducing the correct baryon mass hierarchy.
 Starting from the minimal $(3,\bar{3}) + (\bar{3},3)$ representation alone, we showed that this leads to unphysical degeneracies in the mass spectrum.
 While adding the $(8,1) + (1,8)$ representation resolves these degeneracies, it introduces incorrect mass orderings.
-This analysis establishes that the $(3,6) + (6,3)$ representation, despite containing energetically disfavored ``bad'' diquarks, is essential for achieving the correct mass spectrum—particularly the $\Sigma$-$\Xi$ mass ordering.

-Second, our simplified model excludes the $(8,1) + (1,8)$ representation, reducing the number of parameters while retaining the essential physics.
-This choice is motivated by both theoretical considerations—the $(8,1)$ representation lacks clear diquark-quark separation and cannot be constructed from standard $SU(6)$ wave functions (See additional discussion in Appendix~\ref{append_1}).
+This analysis establishes that the $(3,6) + (6,3)$ representation, despite containing energetically disfavored ``bad'' diquarks, is essential for achieving the correct mass spectrum---particularly the $\Sigma$-$\Xi$ mass ordering.
+Our simplified model excludes the $(8,1) + (1,8)$ representation, reducing the number of parameters while retaining the essential physics.
+This choice is motivated by theoretical considerations: the $(8,1)$ representation lacks clear diquark-quark separation and cannot be constructed from standard $SU(6)$ wave functions (see additional discussion in Appendix~\ref{append_1}).

-Third, we incorporated explicit chiral symmetry breaking through quark mass terms, which was absent in previous analyses\cite{Minamikawa:2023ypn, Gao:2024mew}.
+We also incorporated explicit chiral symmetry breaking through quark mass terms, which was absent in previous analyses~\cite{Minamikawa:2023ypn, Gao:2024mew}.
 This allows us to properly account for $SU(3)$ flavor breaking effects and study the interplay between spontaneous and explicit symmetry breaking.
 Our analysis reveals that flavor symmetry breaking from different meson condensates dominates over explicit chiral symmetry breaking from quark mass differences.

 Our numerical results successfully reproduce the ground-state octet baryon masses and predict a rich spectrum of excited states.
 The model accurately describes well-established resonances including $N(1440)$, $N(1535)$, $\Lambda(1600)$, $\Lambda(1670)$, and $\Sigma(1660)$.
 For less well-determined states, particularly in the $\Xi$ sector where experimental data is limited, we predict the first positive-parity excitation $\Xi(1950)$ and negative-parity states that we identify with $\Xi(2120)$, and $\Xi(2250)$.